Pioneer of the

 Board and Senior Management

-Hancock Prospecting’s Executive Committee is responsible for the management of the Group and its business ventures.
+Hancock Prospecting’s Executive Committee is responsible for the management of the company and its business ventures.

 The Executive Committee is made up of:

-HANCOCK PROSPECTING GROUP, ROY HILL, S. KIDMAN & CO
+HANCOCK PROSPECTING, ROY HILL, S. KIDMAN & CO

 Gina Rinehart is a leading figure in the mining and agricultural industries in Australia.
 She is also a leading figure in Australias Olympics efforts, (being patron of 4 teams and the largest single non-government contributor to the Olympic effort in Australia’s history ), and has received the rare honour of an order of merit from the Australian Olympic organisation for her contribution.